-The Audit Committee is primarily responsible for assisting the Board in its oversight of the integrity of the financial statements, regulatory reporting and for reviewing effectiveness of the Company's internal accounting and financial controls.
-The Audit Committee also responsible for oversight and review of both internal and external audit functions.
+The Audit and Risk Management Committee is also responsible for assisting the Board in its oversight of the integrity of the financial statements, regulatory reporting and for reviewing effectiveness of the Company's internal accounting and financial controls.
+The Audit and Risk Management Committee also responsible for oversight and review of both internal and external audit functions.